 Christopher Beauchamp teaches and writes in the areas of intellectual property and legal history.
-His first book, Invented by Law: Alexander Graham Bell and the Patent that Changed America, is under contract with Harvard University Press.
+His first book, Invented by Law: Alexander Graham Bell and the Patent That Changed America, was released by Harvard University Press in fall 2014.
 He is also working on a history of patent law and litigation in the United States, entitled Technology's Trials.

 Professor Beauchamp joined Brooklyn Law School from the University of Pennsylvania, where he was a Sharswood Fellow in Law and History and a Lecturer in Law.
 Prior to teaching, he was a Microsoft/LAPA Fellow at Princeton University’s Law and Public Affairs Program and a Samuel I. Golieb Fellow in Legal History at New York University School of Law.
 He earned his Ph.D. in History from Cambridge University.